hitaqnia/huwiya-laravel/README.md

 });
 ```

+> **Identity lives on the IdP.** The `huwiya_id` column is the only attribute the package requires on your users table.
+Contact details such as `phone` and `email` are **not** part of the token claims, and the IdP does **not** expose them to third-party applications at all — they remain visible only to the user themselves.
+Design your app around the `huwiya_id` as the sole identifier, and collect any additional details you need directly from the user.
+Keeping your users table minimal avoids drift between your app and the identity source of truth.

 The macro defaults to a column named `huwiya_id`.
 You may pass a custom name — `$table->huwiyaIdentifier('sso_id')` — as long as it matches the column returned by `getHuwiyaIdentifierColumn()` on your model.
 The unique index is required: the package relies on it to prevent duplicate user rows under concurrent first-login requests.

 Next, add the `InteractsWithHuwiya` trait to your `User` model: